zeromind-xyz/how-to-get-interviews/notes/Scratch.md

 **Intro**
 - What is a resume (CV)?
-- Audience
+- Who is the audience?

 **Organization**
 - Overview w/ example resume
 - Experiences is the most important aspect of your resume and should come up front and center.
-	- Why education should come after.
+	- Why education should come after experiences.

 **Work experiences**
-- Why brand matters
+- Purpose of brand.
-- Titles are not as important as you think (unless the company is very well known).
+- Titles are not as important as you think.
+	- (unless the company is very well known).
 No consensus on the difference b/w Sr. engineer and engineer, not as important as you think.

 **How to describe an experience**
 - Maximize strength of your company brand to your audience.